chandojo/transparen-c/README.md

 ## Local Development
-To start developing, you will need to install [Docker].
+To start developing, there are a few things you need to do to set up:
+ - Install [Docker] Desktop
+ - Generate an app token to access the API.
+Follow the instructions from [Generating App Tokens and API Keys].
+   - Save this app token in your environment as `app_token`
+   - DO NOT SAVE YOUR TOKEN IN THE CODE

+### Running the application:
-- Run Docker desktop
+1. Run Docker desktop
   - Mac: `open -a Docker`
   - Windows: `start Docker`
   - Linux: `xdg-open Docker`
-- Navigate to the [dev] directory
+2. Navigate to the [dev] directory
-- Run `docker compose watch`
+3. Run `docker compose watch`

+### Making updates
-Changes in [src] directory will be updated in the apps container
+Changes in [src] directory will automatically be updated in the apps container

 [Contributions to Candidates and Political Committees]: https://dev.socrata.com/foundry/data.wa.gov/kv7h-kjye
 [Public Disclosure Commission]: https://pdc.wa.gov/
 [dev]: ./dev
 [src]: ./src
 [Docker]: https://docs.docker.com/engine/install/
+[Generating App Tokens and API Keys]: https://support.socrata.com/hc/en-us/articles/210138558-Generating-App-Tokens-and-API-Keys